02 Mar Standard Initial Margin Method (SIMM) Rules Are Final

 “…The different departments within the bank will need to establish effective communication channels with each other, which may be a new scenario for some firms.
 Traditionally, many top tier firms have been operating in a silo-based structure where OTC derivatives and collateral were managed independently from one another.
 In the new world however, OTC derivatives and collateral need to work closely together.”

-All kidding aside, I’m happy to see other Derivatives Service Providers echoing my views.
-The past few years, institutions have invested time and money implementing Dodd-Frank (Title VII).
+I’m happy to see other Derivatives Service Providers echoing my views.
+In the past few years, institutions have invested time and money implementing Dodd-Frank (Title VII).
 With much of the heavy lifting behind us, it’s time for Integrated (Value Chain) Training.

 THE SILO STRUCTURE

-Most financial institutions (buy & sell side players) have a silo organizational structure.
-There’s good reason for silos.
+Most financial institutions (buy & sell-side players) have a silo organizational structure.
+There’s a good reason for silos.
 Silos separate functions and reporting lines, which create a layer of checks and balances necessary in a self-regulatory organization.
 For example:

 - The middle office and trading desk mark OTC derivatives books to market independently using different data sources

 - The middle office will get rates for their MTM swap & option curves (swaptions and caps) from three different sources

 - The trading book will receive checks against their own observation from interdealer brokers.

 - But silos have a downside when it comes to hedging risk; the risk isn’t viewed in aggregate until you reach the consolidated reporting level.